Lande21/RolandeU.github.io/README.md

 Day 37 **Good things ahead!** talked to Ivy and Mom

 God loves me dearly, May He guide all of  us!
-I Dedicate this semester to you LORD :) did quiz and got a B!

-- Got my new lappy, M
 I went on a walk 💚💚💚💚